MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Denodo.md

 6. Before showing the navigator window that displays a preview of the available data in Denodo Virtual DataPort, you'll be asked for authentication.
 The Denodo Power BI custom connector supports two authentication types: Windows and Basic.

-   * **Windows**: When you decide to use Windows authentication, Power BI Desktop connects to Virtual DataPort using Kerberos authentication.
+   * **Windows**: When you choose to use Windows authentication, Power BI Desktop connects to Virtual DataPort using Kerberos authentication.

       ![Denodo Windows authentication in Power BI Desktop.](./media/denodo/DenodoWindowsAuthentication.png)